-- Autism Outreach (AOS) - Hearing Support Team
+- Autism Outreach (AOS)

+- Hearing Support Team

 - Vision Support Team

 - Special School Outreach Support Birkett House

 - Speech and Language Therapy

 - Occupational Therapy

 - Physiotherapy

 - Educational Psychology

 - Early Help

 - ADHD Solutions

 - Community Paediatricians

+- SENDIASS (Information Advice and Support Service)

 The majority of these services need a referral from school to be able to access them.
 We will fill this in, with the family's consent, if we think the service could help your child.
-If you think your child would benefit from a referral to one of these services or would like more information about them contact the SENCo - Anya Chadwick or your child's class teacher.
+If you think your child would benefit from a referral to one of these services, or would like more information about them contact the SENDCo - Anya Chadwick/ Amie Turner (SENDCo for Pre School and Foundation Stage) or your child's class teacher.
 The first point of contact at school for any concerns you may have should be your child's class teacher.
 They will then either be able to advise you themselves or direct you towards the best person to help.